SOCY 507: Sociology of Social Control

 REQUIRED READINGS

 Students are expected to conduct all readings as specified in the Schedule.
-The instructor will provide regular announcements and send emails that will guide students on the readings and course assignments at least once or twice a week.
-A review of student’s individual study by means of a written summary of key points of the course materials at the end of each chapter is encouraged.
+The instructor will provide regular announcements and emails to guide students on the readings and course assignments at least once a week.
+Individual reviews of student’s study by means of a summary of key points of the course materials is encouraged.

 Registered students can access all course materials on Blackboard.